Ojos de Tehuacan (TCBR, Norte)

 Thanks to Nicolas Legoretta for the initial inspiration to visit this region, which we recced together, based on local information and on-the-ground route exploration.
 We’d love to develop more bikepacking routes in the area and promote local initiatives, so if you have information to share, do get in touch.

-Sadly a project to financially integrate local communities into the maintenance of the reserve – info panels can be seen throughout the area – has met with mixed success.
+Unfortunately, a project to financially integrate local communities into the maintenance of the reserve – info panels can be seen throughout the area, under the acronym PSA, or Pago Por Servicios Ambientes – has met with mixed success.
 As mentioned, the nucleus for each part of the reserve is fenced off and very well kept, but elsewhere, trash can sometimes blight the roadside.
 The illegal trafficking of cacti has also stripped parts of the park of its most distinctive sights, its Elephant Feet – or Pata de Elefante – named after the patterns and shapes of this plant’s distinctive ‘feet’.

 As a route, this northern loop makes a very achievable introduction to bikepacking for those living in Mexico City, Puebla, or Oaxaca, or of course visitors to Mexico from abroad.
+Add in the South Loop for a deeper appreciation of the reserve.
 We’d love to see bikepackers help to fuel positive change in the biosphere so as ever, be sure to leave no trace and abide by local restrictions.

 Difficulty: 5 Aside from high temperatures in the summer, dry seasons months, this route is relatively straightforward.
 Road conditions are generally good – with occasional rocky stretches – and resupply options are abundant, which means you can enjoy sampling local food every day, and carry less on your bike.
 Aside from the pavement stint between Zapotitlán and San Luis Atopoltitlán, which sees some traffic, the loop is mostly vehicule-free.